 Dr. Darren Freed is a cardiac surgeon clinician-scientist with an interest in heart and lung failure and novel techniques to treat these conditions.
 His primary clinical interests are in cardiothoracic transplantation and mechanical circulatory assistance as well as less invasive cardiac surgery.
 His primary research interests are in ex-vivo organ perfusion, heart transplantation, mechanical circulatory support and the biological basis of myocardial fibrosis.
 He obtained his MD from the University of Alberta in 1998 and completed his cardiac surgical training at the University of Manitoba where he also obtained a Ph.D in Physiology in 2004.
 In 2007 he completed a Clinical Fellowship in Cardiothoracic Transplantation and Ventricular Assist Devices at Papworth Hospital in Cambridge, United Kingdom.
 He is currently an Associate Professor, Division of Cardiac Surgery, Department of Surgery, with cross appointments in the Departments of Physiology and Biomedical Engineering.
 He is the Director of Research for the Alberta Transplant Institute.

-Nels is a Physicist who has 16 years experience in software development, firmware, and electrical engineering.
-Starting with Testing and Requirements Engineering at Molecular Imaging, he began Firmware Engineering by finding and fixing a bug in the Atomic Force Microscope controller firmware.
+Nels is a Physicist who has 16 years experience in software development, firmware, and electrical engineering in Arizona.
+Starting with Testing and Requirements gathering at Molecular Imaging, he began Firmware Engineering by finding and fixing a bug in the Atomic Force Microscope controller firmware.
 Nels reviewed the hardware, finding and fixing electrical engineering bugs.
 He added software development to his firmware expertise, and then learned project management skills.
-Nels remained with the company following its acquisition by Agilent Technologies and became the responsible engineer for hardware before joining Darren Freed in founding Tevosol, Inc. in January 2015.
+Nels remained with the company following its acquisition by Agilent Technologies and became responsible for some AFM hardware before leaving Agilent and Arizona in July 2014, joining Darren Freed in founding Tevosol, Inc. in January 2015.